Hoyasumii/bee-movie/README.md

 Sure.

-My parents wanted me to be a lawy
+My parents wanted me to be a lawye